MathIsimple

 The Checkout Counter Panic

-We've all been there.
-You walk into your favorite brand store and see the massive red sign: "50% OFF".
+You walk into Uniqlo and see the massive red sign: "50% OFF".
 Below it, in tempting small print: "Extra 20% OFF Clearance".

-Stores love using "Stacked Discounts" because they know most people effectively add percentages together.
+Stores love stacking discounts because they know most people add percentages together.
 But discounts aren't addition.
-They are multiplication.
+They're multiplication — each one applies to the already-reduced price, not the original.

 Cut #1: 50% Off